saiedmighani/Global_warming_NLP_analysis/README.md

 The project was first run on a small dataset of only 500 imported posts, at the production stage, it was run on 10,000 posts.

 ---
+### <span style="color: green">- *Instructions for running and reproducing the model results*
+After cloning the repository, run the notebooks (under "codes/" directory) with the sequence that is laid out in the above project directory table.
+The figures will be automatically saved into "plots/" directory.

+---
 ### <span style="color: green">Step 1 - Data collection

 I wrote a python function to pull subreddits through API push shift.